slu-soc5050/final-project/docs/topic.md

 </div>

 ### Selecting Independent Variables
-Use the codebook included in the [final project data release](https://github.com/slu-soc5050/final-project-data) to see if variables similar to those you identified above are also in the GSS.
+Use the code book included in the [final project data release](https://github.com/slu-soc5050/final-project-data) to see if variables similar to those you identified above are also in the GSS.
 Feel free to also use variables not mentioned in the articles, as long as you can make an argument that they are plausibly connected to the outcome.
 Your goal here is to create a *theoretically motivated* list of independent variables that are *rooted in the literature*. *Once again, do this only for the first choice variable you've selected.*

 <div class="rmdtip">
 <p>If this were a more substantial project, you would want to look at far more articles than just two!
 We typically conduct full literature searches before selecting a group of variables to use in a particular analysis.</p>